 More information about the genome assembly can be found in the publication (VanBuren R, Bryant D, Bushakra JM, Vining KJ, Edger PP, Rowley ER, Priest HD, Michael TP, Lyons E, Filichkin SA, Dossett M, Finn CE, Bassil NV, Mockler TC.
 The genome of black raspberry (Rubus occidentalis).
 The Plant Journal.
 2016; 87(6):535-547.)

 Homology of the Rubus occidentalis v1.0.a1 proteins was determined by pairwise sequence comparison using the blastp algorithm against various protein databases.
 The results are available for download in Excel format.
 An expectation value cutoff less than 1e-6 was used for Arabidoposis proteins and 1e-9 for the NCBI nr, Uniprot SwissProt, and Uniprot TrEMBL databases.

-All assembly and annotation files are available for download by selecting the desired data type in the right-hand "Resources" side bar.
+All assembly and annotation files are available for download by selecting the desired data type in the right-hand side bar.
 Each data type page will provide a description of the available files and links to download.
-Alternatively, you can browse all available files on the FTP repository.

 The Rubus occidentalis v1.0.a1 genome gene prediction files are available in FASTA and GFF3 formats.